Picking the Product and Target Market

 - Do they buy these items online?

 - How will you convince your target audience to buy from your store?

 - How will you market your products and store?

 The biggest issue with this method is to make sure you do it the right way.
 It’s really important to track what customers are buying, what they are viewing online, etc. You don’t want to stock your warehouse and home with hundreds of items that your target audience is not interested in.
 I have seen online stores doing preorders and post surveys to get public opinion before they buy any new products.

 You see, it really depends on what products you sell will drive the target audience to your store.
 If you are into hair care tools then most likely your audience will be women.
 The important point here is to make sure that your products and the needs of target audience match.
-Now this doesn’t mean as business grows you can pivot your business to incorporate more products and add another target market.
-Yes of course you can do that but it needs a lot of time.
+Now, this doesn’t mean as the business grows you can pivot your business to incorporate more products and add another target market.
+Yes, of course, you can do that but it needs a lot of time.

 Do you need more help getting started with your boutique?
 Learn how to handle and showcase inventory, reach more shoppers, fulfill orders, accept payments and so much more.
 Turn your personal taste into a successful online store – in just a few clicks and a few days!